SIGACCESS Student Research Competition (SRC) 2014

 Participants will display a poster and make a brief presentation to a panel of judges.
-After the judges have reviewed the posters and discussed the research with each participant, a group of semi-finalists will be selected to present at the second round of the competition.
+After the judges have reviewed the posters and discussed the research with each participant, a group of semi-finalists for each category (undergraduate and graduate) will be selected to present at the second round of the competition.

 Second Round Competition

 Semi-finalists will then give an oral presentation on their work as part of a main conference session.
 A panel of judges will evaluate their knowledge of the research area, their contribution to the field, and the quality of the presentation.